rolandstarke/node-cache-manager-fs-hash/README.md

 ## Features

 * Saves anything that is `JSON.stringify`-able to disk
-* Buffers are saved as well (if they reach a certain size they will be stored to seperate files)
+* Buffers are saved as well (if they reach a certain size they will be stored to separate files)
 * Works well with the cluster module

 ## Usage example